7 Best Tin Whistles for the Folk Player in You

 The latter is the traditional mouthpiece.
 Wood looks great and allows you to squeeze every inch of warmth out of the tone.
 However, sustaining notes and performing maintenance on a wooden mouthpiece can be a bit of a drag at times.

 Start Your Journey the Right Way

-As with any other instruments, the best tin whistles for the occasion are influenced by many factors.
+As with any other instrument and even lightweight ones like a melodica, the best tin whistles for the occasion are influenced by many factors.
 You can’t just go out and buy a whistle in the key of D and play it with any band or song if the octave range doesn’t cover the melody.

 If you know what type of songs you would like to play or compose and what musicians you want to accompany, then buying a tin whistle should be easy.
 Get one in the proper key and start honing your skills.